-Flash memory is a type of electronically-erasable programmable read-only memory (EEPROM), but it can also be a standalone memory storage device such as USB drive.
+Flash memory is a type of electronically-erasable programmable read-only memory (EEPROM), but it can also be a standalone memory storage device such as a USB drive.

 It is a non-volatile memory chip used for storage and for transferring data between a PC and other digital devices.
-It is often found in USB flash drives, MP3 players, digital cameras and solid-state drives.
+It is often found in USB flash drives, MP3 players, digital cameras, and solid-state drives.